-The defence usually begins with a statement setting out all the assets owned or controlled by the defendant, along with details of the location and value of those assets.
+The defence usually begins with a statement setting out all the assets owned or controlled by the defendant, along with details of their location and value.
 The importance of the statement of means should not be underestimated.
-Failing to disclose assets can negatively impact the defendant's credibility and invite the hidden assets argument, with damaging consequences for the outcome of the case.
+The defendant may invite the hidden assets argument if they fail to disclose them, with damaging consequences for the defendant's credibility and for the outcome of the case.

 The prosecution will often challenge the ownership and value of the assets, leading to lengthy and complex negotiations involving forensic accounting and auditing.